bokeh/bokeh/README.md

 ### In-kind Support

+Non-monetary support can help with development, collaboration, infrastructure, security, and vulnerability management.

-The Bokeh project is grateful to the following companies for donating services and time to help with development as well as collaboration, infrastructure, security, and vulnerability management:
+The Bokeh project is grateful to the following companies for their donation of services:

 * [Amazon Web Services](https://aws.amazon.com/)
 * [GitGuardian](https://gitguardian.com/)